andreichiro/data_engineer_end2end/README.md

   - dbt (Data Build Tool): Utilized for the intermediate and data mart layers, enabling the implementation of CTEs, normalizations, and a Snowflake schema.
 Source freshness testing, surrogate key construction, and data transformation were performed to provide insights to end-users;

   - Django Application in AWS ECS: Developed using Terraform and Docker as infrastructure as code.
 GitHub Actions ensured compatibility testing of the Django application across multiple operating systems, resulting in a thoroughly tested application.
-This application facilitates the training of an LLM with longchain to answer questions;
+This Django application is the back-end for inference with the fine-tuned LLM with longchain to answer questions;

 # Demo
-A demonstration video showcasing the project is currently under progress as I am incorporating Amazon Sagemaker with Hugging Face and deploying it within our Django application that runs on Amazon ECS.
+A demonstration video showcasing the project is currently under progress as I am incorporating Amazon Sagemaker with Hugging Face and deploying it within our Django application that runs on Amazon ECS with a streamlit front-end.

 # Conclusion
 Throughout this project, several learning opportunities and challenges were encountered, testing fundamental technical skills for a data engineer.